3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: Introduction

 Diffusion models~\citep{ddpm,song2021scorebased} have recently made significant strides in visual synthesis, achieving production-quality results in image generation~\citep{stablediffusion}.
 However, the success of 2D diffusion does not easily translate to the 3D domain due to the scarcity of large-scale datasets and the lack of a unified, neural-network-friendly representation~\citep{po2023star}.
 To bridge the gap between 2D and 3D generation, novel-view or multi-view diffusion models~\citep{zero123,wonder3d,zero123plus,instant3d,v3d,sv3d} have been finetuned from pretrained image or video models, facilitating 3D generation via a 2-stage paradigm involving multi-view generation followed by 3D reconstruction~\citep{one2345,one2345plus,instant3d,pflrm,grm}.
 While these models generally exhibit good \emph{global semantic consistency} across different view angles, a pivotal challenge lies in achieving \emph{local geometry consistency}.
 This entails ensuring precise 2D--3D alignment of local features and maintaining geometric plausibility.
 Consequently, these two-stage methods often suffer from floating artifacts or produce blurry, less detailed 3D outputs (Fig.~\ref{fig:result_compare}~(c)).

-To enhance local geometry consistency, previous works have explored inserting 3D representations and rendering operations into the denoising sampling loop, synchronizing either the denoised outputs~\citep{nerfdiff, dmv3d, videomv} or the noisy inputs~\citep{syncmvd, genesistex} of the network, a process we refer to as \emph{I/O sync}.
-However, we observe that I/O sync generally leads to less detailed, overly smoothed textures and geometry (Fig.~\ref{fig:result_compare}~(a)).
-This phenomenon can be attributed to two factors: \begin{itemize} \item Diffusion models typically incorporate residual connections (as seen in U-Nets~\citep{ddpm} and transformers~\citep{dit}) to ensure that important information is preserved during denoising.
-However, 3D reconstruction and rendering are lossy operations that disrupt residual connections. \item For texture generation methods in \citet{syncmvd, genesistex}, I/O sync is equivalent to multi-view score averaging, which theoretically leads to mode collapse, causing the loss of fine details in the generated outputs.
-More theoretical analysis can be found in Appendix~\ref{sec:theory}. \end{itemize}
+To enhance local geometry consistency, previous works have explored inserting 3D representations and rendering operations into the denoising sampling loop, synchronizing either the denoised outputs~\citep{nerfdiff, dmv3d, videomv, texpainter, cycle3d} or the noisy inputs~\citep{syncmvd, genesistex} of the network, a process we refer to as \emph{I/O sync}.
+However, we observe that I/O sync generally leads to less detailed, overly smoothed textures and geometry (Fig.~\ref{fig:result_compare}~(b)).
+This phenomenon can be attributed to two factors: \begin{itemize} \item Diffusion model sampling is sensitive to error accumulations~\citep{li2024on}.
+I/O sync methods insert 3D reconstruction and rendering operations into the denoiser in a way that disrupts the original model topology and introduces errors during each denoising step (unless reconstruction and rendering are perfect). \item For texture generation methods in \citet{syncmvd, genesistex, texpainter}, I/O sync is equivalent to multi-view score averaging, which theoretically leads to mode collapse, causing the loss of fine details in the generated outputs (analyzed in Appendix~\ref{sec:theory}). \end{itemize}

 To overcome the limitations of I/O sync, we propose a novel approach termed \emph{3D feedback augmentation}, which attaches a 3D-aware parallel branch to the base model, while preserving the original network topology and avoiding score averaging.
 Essentially, this branch decodes intermediate features from the base model to reconstruct an intermediate 3D representation, which is then rendered, encoded, and fed back into the base model through feature addition, thus augmenting 3D awareness.
 Specifically, when using a denoising U-Net as the base model, we implement 3D feedback augmentation as \emph{3D-Adapter}, which reuses a copy of the original U-Net with an additional 3D reconstruction module to build the parallel branch.
 Thanks to its ControlNet-like~\citep{controlnet} model reuse, 3D-Adapter requires minimal or, in cases where suitable off-the-shelf ControlNets are available, zero training.